In the Valley of the Blind, the apologist passes for the sentinel.

 As the microblogging giant prepares to come to market, tweets speculating about the value of Twitter stock abound…

 This is a syndicated repost courtesy of Money Morning.
 To view original, click here.
-The Twitter flash crash on Tuesday that very briefly shaved 140 points off the Dow Jones Industrial Average should be of great concern to retail investors.
-That short and sudden dip in the markets, caused by a false Tweet on a…
+Reposted with permission.
+The Twitter flash crash on Tuesday that very…